PaBLoX-CL/vim-config/README.md

 reading other more clever vim developers.
 I tried to document what did I took and where, but of course something could be unintentionally left out.

-> If I have seen further than others, it is by standing upon the shoulders of
+>     If I have seen further than others, it is by standing upon the shoulders
-> giants.
+>     of giants.
 >
+>                                    Letter to Robert Hooke (15 February 1676)
->                                                       &emdash; Isaac Newton
+>                                                              —  Isaac Newton

 Well, I haven't seen any further, but oh well, you get the idea.